 The menu includes many New Mexican favorites, all prepared to order.
 This isn’t fast food, or worse, frozen food thawed when ordered.
 Cecilia frowns on institutionalized restaurants who don’t use the freshest ingredients possible.
 Though I normally order my New Mexican entrees “Christmas style” so as to sample both red and green chile, Cecilia’s red chile is so good that it might be a while before I find out what the green is like.
 It’s that way at Mary & Tito’s, too.

-That red chile shines on blue corn enchiladas engorged with shredded roast beef and topped with a fried egg.
+27 December 2007: That red chile shines on blue corn enchiladas engorged with shredded beef and topped with a fried egg.
 If it’s possible for your taste buds to be happy, this entree will do it for you.
-The roast beef, like all the meats Cecilia uses, comes from Nelson’s Market, a long-time Old Coors neighborhood institution and for my money, the very best meat market in the Duke City.
+The shredded beef, like all the meats Cecilia uses, comes from Nelson’s Market, a long-time Old Coors neighborhood institution and for my money, the very best meat market in the Duke City.
 The shredded roast beef is tender and delicious.

-Having certified that Cecilia’s red chile is in exclusive company, we picked up Andrea’s gauntlet and ordered the carne adovada breakfast plate (hashed browns, two eggs any style, beans and carne adovada).
+27 December 2007: Having certified that Cecilia’s red chile is in exclusive company, we picked up Andrea’s gauntlet and ordered the carne adovada breakfast plate (hashed browns, two eggs any style, beans and carne adovada).
 The carne adovada is achingly tender and melt-in-your-mouth delicious–shredded pork marinated in luscious red chile and slow-cooked to perfection.
-As my friend Becky Mercuri might say, it’s so good I’d like to comb it through my hair.
+As my great friend Becky Mercuri might say, “it’s so good I’d like to comb it through my hair.”
 Guy Fieri called it “pulled pork gone wild” after spilling the contents of a hand-held carne adovada burrito onto his beard.
 Combing it through your hair or spilling it onto your beard might let it linger a bit longer, but in your mouth is where this carne adovada belongs.
 This is carne adovada you will dream about.

 Desserts rotate in and out at Cecilia’s whose prowess at baking is equal to its preparation of main entrees.
 Alas, sometimes the entire baking bounty is gone by noon courtesy of savvy diners buying the sweet stuff in bulk.
 This is definitely a case of their gain and your loss.
 One of the specialties of the house are natillas, a rich Spanish custard that is equally wonderful whether served cold or warm.
 Cecilia’s rendition is reputed to be fabulous, but if you don’t get it early, you might not get it at all.
-You’ll also want a cup or three of the Red Rock Roasters coffee specially ground for Cecilia.
-True to its name, this Albuquerque based coffee rocks!
+You’ll also want a cup or three of the coffee.
+It’s only Maxwell House, but perhaps because the pot is brewing all day long, it’s a good coffee.

 Visit during the Lenten or Advent seasons and Cecilia might just be serving capirotada.
 To call this dessert “bread pudding” is a vast understatement.
 Made well, it is a terrific dessert.
 Made authentically, it can be extraordinary.
 Cecilia’s capirotada is extraordinary!
 Like most capirotada, its component ingredients include toasted bread, lots of butter, cheese and raisins.
 Cecilia also adds New Mexican roasted piñon which gives it a subtle hint of pine and for good measure, she might throw in cranberries to lend a tart taste.
 She also uses piloncillo, a Mexican brown sugar.